-|We recommend taking the train from Copenhagen Central Station.
+We recommend taking the train from Copenhagen Central Station.
 During Roskilde Festival additional trains are taking festival-goers to the festival site in Roskilde.
 There are guides and festival-staff who can point you in the right direction, just be sure that the train you are taking does not go north or towards Sweden, and you’ll be good.

-- are you sure to find an abundance of.
+Are you sure to find an abundance of.
 You will never be bored on this festival!
 With everything from shops, eateries and varoius activities – try the famous human car wash, where you are the car getting washed.
 Also fun to do is ‘Camp Crashing’ (do not literally trash or crash their tents and camps) – where you go from camp to camp and socialize and meet new people!

 We can also recommend the pasta that you can purchase as the shop with the big black and white ‘Spaghetti’-sign – remember to order with parmesan cheese.
 Also the ‘Skiburger’ right next to it, is a nice alternative – and everything you purchase supports the local sport clubs.
 Not to forget is the Garlic Breads you can buy during the warm-up days, at the Service Centers that contain all the shops, ATMs and eateries for the first four days.

 Roskilde has become big-league, and is one that we can recommend for sure.
 If you want to visit and be part of this big party with more than 100,000 people visiting and all ready for partying, be sure to check out this gem.
-Also for this years dates for the 2012-version of Roskilde on their website at our Calendar-section.
+Also for this years dates for the 2012-version of Roskilde on their website at our Calendar Section.
 At their website you can buy both single-day-tickets, partout-tickets and a deluxe festival pack with tent, chairs and a reserved spot.
-In 2012 the tickets kost DKK 1,790 – which is around 240€ + fee.
+In 2012 the tickets costed DKK 1,790 – which is around 240€ + fee.